rundeck/rundeck/docs/en/api/rundeck-api.md

     * `reportIdFilter`: include events for an event Name.
     * `userFilter`: include events created by a user
     * `statFilter`: include events based on result status.  this can be 'succeed','fail', or 'cancel'.
+    * `jobListFilter`: include events for the job by name, format: 'group/name'.
+To use multiple values, include this parameter multiple times.
+(Since *API v5*)
+    * `excludeJobListFilter`: exclude events for the job by name, format: 'group/name'.
+To use multiple values, include this parameter multiple times.
+(Since *API v5*)
 * Date query parameters:
     * `recentFilter`: Use a simple text format to filter events that occurred within a period of time.
 The format is "XY" where X is an integer, and "Y" is one of:
         * `h`: hour